 The Moorish rule in Iberia began when Tariq bin Ziyad launched a conquest of the Peninsula in 711.
 Heading a mainly Berber army, he was able to subdue the might of the Visigoth kingdom of Hispania and conquer most of Iberia.

 Since Ziyad had been sent by the Omayyad governor of North Africa to conquer the Peninsula, the conquered territory directly came under Omayyad rule.

 Consequently, Iberia was established as an Omayyad province.
 In time, the Omayyad Caliphate in Damascus ended and Omayyad rule was limited to Iberia.
 This remained the case until the 11th century when Omayyad Caliphate in Iberia collapsed.

-This led to the rule of many independent Moorish taifa states across Iberia, and eventually led to the intervention of North African Almoravid and Almohad dynasties which ruled the Iberian Moorish territories one after the other.
-The final Moorish dynasty to rule in Iberia were the Nasrids who lost control of the Emirate of Granada in 1492.
+This led to the rule of many independent Moorish taifa states across Iberia and eventually led to the intervention of the North African Almoravid and Almohad dynasties which ruled the Iberian Moorish territories one after the other.
+The final Moorish dynasty to rule in Iberia was the Nasrids who lost control of the Emirate of Granada in 1492.